BMW X3 SUV review

 It needs to be.
 Not only does it have to face the Audi Q5, Alfa Romeo Stelvio, Mercedes GLC and Volvo XC60, but also the Jaguar F-Pace, Porsche Macan and Range Rover Velar.
 What's more, as BMW models usually follow a seven-year production cycle, we can expect the latest X3 to still be with us in the mid-2020s.
 BMW really needed to get this important model right.

 One thing that's clear is BMW hasn't taken many risks when it comes to style.
 The X3 looks exactly as you'd expect the brand's middleweight SUV to look.
-The trademark double-kidney grille has become more rounded and pronounced, the headlamps have an aggressive, swept-forward look and the body contours are more expressive than those on the previous model, but it's still very easily identified as an X3, without stepping on the style-conscious toes of its smaller sibling, the BMW X1.
+The trademark double-kidney grille has become more rounded and pronounced, but even the facelifted version isn't as extreme in this respect as the BMW 4 Series.
+The headlamps have an aggressive, swept-forward look and the body contours are more expressive than those on the previous model, but it's still very easily identified as an X3, without stepping on the style-conscious toes of its smaller sibling, the BMW X1.

-The 2.0-litre petrol 20i opens the range, with the mild-hybrid 20d and 3.0-litre 30d serving diesel tastes, the latter boasting 282bhp.
-There are two M Performance models: the 335bhp M40d that also gets mild-hybrid assistance, and the M40i with a 3.0-litre turbocharged petrol engine that develops 355bhp.
+The 2.0-litre petrol 20i opens the range, with the 20d and 3.0-litre 30d serving diesel tastes, the latter boasting 282bhp.
+There are two M Performance models: the 335bhp M40d, and the M40i with a 3.0-litre turbocharged petrol engine that develops 355bhp.
 That gets the car from 0-62mph in under five seconds, which makes it a direct rival for the similarly fast, and similarly priced, Audi SQ5.
-An all-electric model called the iX3 is on the way, too, and there's a plug-in hybrid X3 xDrive30e that's especially tempting for company car drivers, thanks to its low emissions.
+We've reviewed the all-electric iX3 version separately, and there's a plug-in hybrid X3 xDrive30e that's tempting for company car drivers and private buyers alike, thanks to its low emissions, and the fact it’s similar in price to the xDrive30d diesel.

 The X3 uses the same mechanical architecture as the BMW 5 Series and an eight-speed automatic gearbox is standard across the range.
 Unlike the X1, every X3 has xDrive four-wheel drive, giving it fairly impressive off-road abilities.
 It's not a car you'd take on safari, but will easily cope with a wet field or greasy boat slipway.

-Better than how it performs off road, though, is how it feels back on it.
+Better than how it performs off-road, though, is how it feels back on it.
 The X3 is a fairly bulky car, but doesn't trail BMW saloons by far when it comes to agility, with secure handling and impressive resistance to body lean.
-It's enjoyable to drive on challenging roads, even if it doesn’t feel quite as rewarding as the Jaguar F-Pace for pure fun.
+It's very smooth in its softest suspension setting, but can also be enjoyable to drive on challenging roads, even if it doesn’t feel quite as rewarding as the Jaguar F-Pace for pure fun.

-The biggest sticking point is that BMW has effectively moved the X3 upmarket by increasing the entry-level price by around £4,000 compared to the previous model.
-More equipment justifies this to some extent, but it does mean the range doesn't overlap with the X1 and X2 (along with SUVs from non-premium carmakers) as much, so X3 ownership may now represent a bit of a financial leap for some.
+The biggest sticking point is that BMW has effectively moved the X3 upmarket by increasing the entry-level price compared with earlier models.
+More equipment justifies this to some extent, but it does mean the range doesn't overlap with the X1 and X2 (along with SUVs from non-premium manufacturers) as much, so X3 ownership may now represent a bit of a financial leap for some.

 Those who can afford a BMW X3 won't be disappointed.
 It's a great SUV to drive and travel in, has a strong safety rating and families will find it practical.
 However, BMW's owner satisfaction is currently among the weakest of the German brands according to our Driver Power survey.
 Overall, though, this is one of the best big SUVs you can buy, particularly if you're a keen driver.